Enimien/Python-challenge/README.md

 # Python-challenge
 Project Overview: PyBank
+In this project, The file is opened in read mode, and the csv reader is created.
+The header row is read and skipped iterate over each row, extract the date and profit/loss value. update the total number of months and net total profit/loss.

-The PyBank project is a financial analysis tool written in Python.
+ Overall the PyBank project is a financial analysis tool written in Python.
 It processes a dataset containing monthly profit and loss records to generate a comprehensive financial report.
 The main objectives of this project are to calculate and analyze key financial metrics over a specified period.
 This includes the total number of months in the dataset, the net total amount of profit/losses, the average monthly change in profits/losses, and identifying the months with the greatest increase and decrease in profits.

+While the PyPoll